Take a fresh look at your lifestyle.

 *1 Kos = 3.2 Km

 In the holy month of Chaitra, Vaisakh, Falgun, Kartik, Sawan and Adhimas(Purushottam), thousands of devotee embarks on this 5-day long journey of five kosha after taking bath at Ganga, darshan of Kashi VishwanathMaa AnnapurnaDhundhiraj Ganesh and Sankalpa ( the sacred vows) at Gyanvapi.
-Usually, the yatra is of five days but on the day of Shivratri, it can be performed in a day too.
+Usually, the yatra is five days but on the day of Shivratri, it can be performed in a day too.

 After taking vows to complete the journey, the devotee starts their journey from Chakrapuskarini tirtha, Manikarnika Ghat, and proceeds barefooted with immense devotion towards other destinations in the hope of Moksha.